koval64/steamBackups/README.md

 Initial version, backup and recovery working.

 On linux steam archive tool uses only one thread, opens up annoing window and backup multiple games into one directory.
+And what if you want to update only one of these games ?

 This script resolves this issues.
 Directly in the script you can edit variables which archive program you wanna use (ie. lbzip2, pigz, pxz) and